-Yes, you can trade in at Guitar Center.
-Guitar Center offers up to 60% of the market value for used gear, which is reasonably good.
+Yes, you can trade in your gear at Guitar Center.
+They offer up to 60% of the market value for used gear, which is reasonably good.
 You just need to have your instrument or gear evaluated by a member of their staff.
-They offer cash up to $1000 and a check for higher amounts.
+They offer cash up to $1,000 and a check for higher amounts.

 Your gear has to be fully functional, as it won’t make it past inspection if it isn’t in 100% working condition.
-This doesn’t include cosmetic damage like scruffs, dings, dents and/or cracks that don’t impact the playability of the instrument, although they will impact the evaluation to some extent.
-Items such as gig bags may increase the price also.
+This doesn’t include cosmetic damage like scruffs, dings, dents and/or cracks that don’t impact the playability of the instrument, although that will impact their valuation.
+Items such as gig bags may also increase the price.

 You can check out the list on their website to see if your gear qualifies for a trade-in.
 Overall, it is a simple process that includes:

 - Take the gear to your nearest Guitar Center.

 - Get it inspected and evaluated.

 - They will make you an offer for a sale or trade-in.

 - Walk out with cash up to $1,000 or a check for larger amounts!

 You don’t even need an appointment.
 You can walk in with your gear during open hours and meet with a sales associate who will guide you through the process.